Skip to main content

 Xutuli Pitha or Sutuli Pitha an quintessential and Assamese dessert

-If you closely look into Assamese cuisine especially festive cooking Bora Saul or Sticky rice is widely used.
-Since Bora Saul is indigenous rice in Assam, if you live outside Assam or India you can use Japanese sweet rice or sticky rice.
+If you closely look into Assamese cuisine, especially festive cooking, Bora Saul or Sticky rice is widely used.
+Since Bora Saul is indigenous rice in Assam, if you live outside Assam or India, you can use Japanese sweet rice or sticky rice.

-Let get to the ingredients...
+Let's get to the ingredients...

 Ingredients